phf/jb/README.md

 You get (a) the number of times the benchmark was run, (b) the time it took per iteration, (c) the amount of data processed per second, and (d) the number of bytes allocated per iteration.
-(That last number can be rather flakey because the garbage collector doesn't seem to be overly deterministic.)
+(That last number can be rather flakey because garbage collection behavior is not exactly deterministic.)

 ## Credits / Inspiration